 TMH vs. XLY

 TMH (Toyota Motor Corporation ADRhedged) and XLY (Consumer Discretionary Select Sector SPDR Fund) are both Consumer Discretionary Equities funds - TMH tracks the Toyota Motor Corporation Local Shares Total Return while XLY tracks the Consumer Discretionary Select Sector Index.
 Both are passively managed.
-Their correlation of 0.92 suggests significant overlap in exposure.
+A 0.71 correlation means they provide meaningful diversification when combined.
 TMH charges 0.19%/yr vs 0.13%/yr for XLY.

 Performance